YasuhiroABE/crawler4j-japanese-contents/README.md

     mvn exec:java
 ```

-Otherwise, you can simply execute the following command.
+Alternatively, you can run the same task with GNU Make:

 ```
 $ make run
 ```

-Please see the run task of Makefile.
+Please refer to the run task in the Makefile for details.

 # Configuration